Ten Thousand Buddhas Monastery in Hong Kong

 Leaving the Buddhist monastery and there are still more statues on the way back down.
 Check out the multi-headed Buddha on the right.

-I’ll end with one of my favourite Buddha statues, what I call the Don’t Mess With Me Buddha sitting on a tiger.
+I’ll end with one of my favourite Buddha statues, what I call the Don’t Mess With Me Buddha sitting on a lion.

 Things To Know